 You can also add extended dynamic range (XDR) extraction sets.
 These consist of a pair of images, one of high signal and the other of low signal, scanned with the XDR option turned on in the scanner.
-Feature Extraction extracts both images as a set and creates a single combined set of output files with data covering the combined dynamic range of both scans before it moves on to the next extraction set.
+Feature Extraction for CytoGenomics extracts both images as a set and creates a single combined set of output files with data covering the combined dynamic range of both scans before it moves on to the next extraction set.

-Make sure that the preferences options for creating and extracting an XDR extraction set are turned on.
+You must make sure that the preferences options for creating and extracting an XDR extraction set are turned on.
 The default selections are True (ON).